yeojz/metalsmith-transform/README.md

 ## Available Actions

-By default, if an action is not defined, `append` is assumed.
+By default, if an action is not defined, `append` is used.

+In the examples below, assume that the content in your files are "I am".

 ### Transform